adamspanier/Distributed-Systems-Security/Documentation/prototype-progress-report.md

 # Progress Report 2/28/2025
 ## Overview
-Went through and started creating the list of assets in a DCS and threats associated with said assets.
-Started a list of Asset/Threat pairs for the team to review.
+  * Started creating the list of assets in a DCS and threats associated with said assets
+  * Started a list of Asset/Threat pairs for the team to review

 ## Outcomes
-Was able to populate a rather extensive list for Brevin to add to, and for the rest of the team to review as we continue working on the project.
+  * Populated a rather extensive list for the Asset/Threat Pairs

 ## Hindrances
-Thinking through the security of a DCS and what that actually looks like and how threats can affect those assets.
+  * Listing critical assets in a distributed control system that require security protection include operational technology components, communication infrastructure, system     data, and support systems.

 ## Ongoing Risks
 |Risk name (value)  | Impact     | Likelihood | Description | Occurrence?| Mitigation |